Hanabiraa/ds-way/visual-way/matplotlib-way/README.md

 _Tutorials that have not been revised from the tutorials from the official MatPlotLib site will be placed in the root of this directory_

+> assets

+this directory contains static files (like the pictures used in notebooks)

 > Introductory

 These tutorials cover the basics of creating visualizations with Matplotlib, as well as some best-practices in using the package effectively.